swpd/blog_backup/source/_posts/2013-05-18-monkey-http-daemon-internals.markdown

 `_rb_head` field of active `sched_connection` serve as tree nodes and are linked together as a red-black tree.

+`busy_queue` is a linked list of used scheduling connection nodes while `av_queue` is a linked list of available scheduling connection nodes.

 {% codeblock lang:c %}
 static inline int _next_target()
 {